3 Strain

 Click to expand

 A simple example of normal strain is the deformation of a bar subjected to an axial load.
 Consider a bar of length L subjected to a tensile axial load P as shown in Figure 3.2.
-The load will create a normal stress in the rod and will also cause the rod to elongate by an amount ΔL.
+The load creates normal stress in the rod and also causes the rod to elongate by an amount ΔL.

 If the same load were applied to a longer rod of length 2L with the same cross-sectional area, the longer rod would elongate by an amount 2ΔL.
-The deformation depends on the original length of the rod in this case, but the strain does not.
+The deformation depends on the original length of the rod in this case, but the strain doesn’t.
 Strain is a measure that normalizes the change in length by the original length.
-Normal strain is represented by the Greek letter epsilon (𝜀) and is defined as:
+Normal strain is represented by the Greek letter epsilon (𝜀) and is defined as

 ε = Normal strain

-This is a normal strain because it occurs under axial load and is associated with a change in length of the object.
-Since normal strain is defined by dividing one length by another it is a dimensionless quantity - one that does not have any units.
-However, it is fairly common to still include units of mm/mm or in/in.
+This is a normal strain because it occurs under axial load and is associated with a change in the object’s length.
+Since normal strain is defined by dividing one length by another, it is a dimensionless quantity—that is, it has no units.
+It is nonetheless fairly common to include units of mm/mm or in./in.

 \[ \varepsilon=\frac{\Delta L}{L}=\frac{12}{5,000}=0.0024{~mm} /{mm}=0.0024 \]

-Note that the units used for ΔL and L must be the same, but it does not matter if they are expressed in mm or m.
-Using meters instead yields the same answer:
+Note that the units used for ΔL and L must be the same, but whether they are expressed in mm or m doesn’t matter.
+Using meters instead yields the same answer.

 \[ \varepsilon=\frac{\Delta L}{L}=\frac{0.012}{5}=0.0024{~m}/{m}=0.0024 \]